EvanClements/hcRTOS-docs/hcrtos_user_manual_en.md

 >Notice: this is a work in progress and much needs to be added to this to make it complete

->TODO:

-> [ ] Figure out how to make sub-items in TOC actually show as sub-items

-> [ ] Figure out how to make the structure diagram render properly

 Table of Contents
 -------------------
 1. Development environment settings